Skip to content

 The conversation about strength training for cyclists has moved over the last five years.
 The old debate — does strength help, hurt, or have no effect on cycling performance — has largely been settled by accumulating evidence.

 The 2025 meta-analysis published on cycling-specific strength training, covering 17 trials and 262 trained cyclists, is the durable signal.
-It found heavy strength training improves cycling performance with no negative effect on VO2 max.
+It found structured strength training improves cycling performance with no negative effect on VO2 max.
 Time-trial performance, sprint power, and short-effort durability all improved.
 Body weight gain was negligible, and what gain occurred was lean tissue, not fat.

 This is no longer a question worth arguing.
 The question now is what the minimum dose is to get the benefit, because the rider population is amateur cyclists with full lives, not fully-supported professional athletes.